 You have been given a huge task.
 But be encouraged.
 You serve a bigger God.
 One who will help you and uphold you daily as you work through the task He has given you!

 Do you have volunteers who are parents of young kids?
-Check out these 11 ideas to help encourage and serve them as they serve at VBS!
+No form found to help encourage and serve them as they serve at VBS!

 What about you?
 What are your favorite ways to maintain your sanity of balancing parenthood with directing VBS?
 Comment below and encourage us all!